amankumar739728/Django-repo/readme.md

 ## Run command(open git bash and type below command for project setup by moving to project directory):

-1.pip install django
+1. pip install django
-2.django-admin --version
+2. django-admin --version
-3.django-admin startproject projectname
+3. django-admin startproject projectname
-4.cd projectname
+4. cd projectname
-5.python manage.py runserver
+5. python manage.py runserver
-6.python manage.py runserver 127.0.0.1:8000
+6. python manage.py runserver 127.0.0.1:8000
 <!-- This will start a development server on your local machine.
 You can access your project at http://127.0.0.1:8000/ in your web browser. -->

 # project structure

-myproject/
+**myproject/
 ├── manage.py       #It's used for tasks like starting the development server, running database migrations, and more.
 └── myproject/      #inner directory of project with same name as project
     ├── __init__.py  #An empty file that tells Python that this directory should be considered a Python package